 INFPs forgive but don’t easily forget.
 If you’re a friend or a good acquaintance who wronged them, they may forgive you and act like it didn’t happen.
 But at the back of their minds, INFPs would never forget and they will be forever cautious about it.

-Another thing, never pull pranks on INFPs.
+That said, never pull hurtful pranks on INFPs.
 They would take them personally.
 They may laugh at your jokes at first, but in the long run, it will easily accumulate distrust which will lead an INFP to walk away from you.

 9. INFPs don’t need advice when they’re under the weather

-When INFPs are under the weather, what INFPs need is someone who just listens.
-They don’t necessarily need to be advised or corrected because they have things figured out (well, unless they ask.)
+When they’re under the weather, one way to cheer up INFPs is to just listen.
+Truth is, they don’t necessarily need to be advised or corrected because they have things figured out (well, unless they ask.)

 INFPs only need a person to be there to listen.